kailash-manasarovar/statement/docs/timeline/2026/january.md

 - It was the first time I heard this officially, however, and from then on the idea started to take shape, even though I denied it a few days later, because it was in fact news to me, i.e. no one had informed me if I was, but it seems half the world knew already!
 And for decades too!
 - The hint about a helicopter coming to rescue me is very strong here.
 - It looks like the front field is where it's going to come down, and most mornings Andrew is out there checking the ground's level, this sort of thing.
+- He's a military man, air force.
 - It's relentless.
-- And no-one comes to rescue me.
+- No-one comes to rescue me.